Avoiding Flawed

 1.)
 Try introducing argon gas, similar to the way carbon dioxide enters through a tube.
 A source of argon gas must be available, of course;

-it can not be easily generate as carbon dioxide can.
 “Prove” argon is also a greenhouse gas!
 If one believes the premise of this demo, we can do that.

 In reality, alas, argon is a molecule made of a single atom; there is no internal vibration within molecular bonds, as molecules with two or more atoms have.